-In fact, New York Times stories have consistently disparaged allegations of contra drug running.
-Three stories that ran over one week last month contained some variations on this theme from the July 20 edition: "Investigators, including reporters from major news organizations, have tried without success to find proof of ... allegations that military supplies for the contras may have been paid for with profits from drug trafficking."
+In fact, New York Times stories have consistently disparaged allegations of Contra drug-running.
+Three stories that ran over one week last month contained some variations on this theme from the July 20 edition:

-Without validation by the elite press, crucial evidence of contra drug involvement gels thrown away with yesterday's newspaper, never entering public discourse.
-Yet the this evidence when assembled, points to a pattern of widespread, officially tolerated drug trafficking that may reach me highest levels of the contra hierarchy and into the U.S. government.
+Without validation by the elite press, crucial evidence of Contra drug involvement gels thrown away with yesterday's newspaper, never entering public discourse.
+Yet the this evidence when assembled, points to a pattern of widespread, officially tolerated drug trafficking that may reach the highest levels of the Contra hierarchy and into the US government.

 Even in this form, the story almost didn't run.
 Only the unauthorized release of the story on AP's Latin wires on December 16 forced AP to offer it to their English-language customers, according to the Columbia Journalism Review.